Volunteer Training: Safeguarding

 Our safeguarding prevention measures

-DBS Clearances – you must have a DBS Certificate with Career Ready within 3 years of its issue date or if you are part of the DBS update service, provide the information required for Career Ready to carry out their checks.
+DBS Clearances – you must have a DBS Certificate with Career Ready within 3 years of its issue date at the start of each Career Ready cohort, or belong to the DBS update service so that you can provide the information required for Career Ready to carry out a check on you via this service.

 Without a valid DBS check you must not contact or meet your mentee unless supervised by a member of school or college staff.

-We will usually ask you to meet our students in their school/college environment for your first meeting (if possible), before you meet one-to-one either in person or online for subsequent mentoring sessions.
+We will usually ask you to meet students at a Regional Icebreaker for your first meeting (if possible), before you meet one-to-one either in person or online for subsequent mentoring sessions.

 If a student leaves school/college before the programme finishes (e.g. between their first and second year of study), we ask that you no longer continue to mentor the student as you will not have the safeguarding support of Career Ready or their school/college.